kroshu/kuka_robot_descriptions/README.md

 ### Xacro files
  Each robot has two specific xacro files: a macro (<robot_name>_macro.xacro) and another file instantiating this macro (<robot_name>.urdf.xacro).
 Additionally there is a xacro providing ros2_control integration, including the name and type of the hardware interface, hardware parameters and the supported state and command interfaces.
+ Additionally a transmission xacro is provided for gazebo support, but the mechanicalReduction parameters contained within are not valid, only placeholders.

+ The macro files contain the links and joints of the main serial chain, including transformations, rotation axes, inertial properties, joint position, velocity and effort limits and the location of the mesh files.

  The macro file follows the ROS-Industrial conventions:
  - link names are "link_{i}"